 Opportunities for coffee and tea packaging

-There are significantly fewer direct matches among the available PHAs for applications that require more specific mechanical properties (phase 2).
+There are significantly fewer direct matches among the applications of the available plastic that require more specific mechanical properties (phase 2).
 Still, there seem to be opportunities for specific PHA materials for plant plugs, coffee and tea packaging, and artificial reefs.
 According to the researchers, there are technical opportunities for biodegradable tableware (plates, cups, cutlery) in the near future.
-But there are strict legal regulations for the production of these materials that make the use of plastics (and therefore also PHAs) more difficult.
+But there are strict legal regulations for the production of these materials that make the use of green plastics (and therefore also PHAs) more difficult.
 It is therefore still unclear whether it is interesting for this industry to enter this market with PHA products.